-It’s the new XP-PEN Artist 22 (2nd Generation) Graphics Tablet from their ever-expanding range getting the MyTabletGuide review.
+It’s the new XP-PEN Artist 22 2nd Gen graphics display tablet from their ever-expanding range getting the MyTabletGuide review.

-With an actual screen size of 21.5”, this is a graphics/pen tablet for use by illustrators, designers etc, whether they are amateurs, hobbyists or professionals… or anyone who buys it for that matter!
+With an actual screen size of 21.5”, this is a graphics/pen display for use by illustrators, designers etc, whether they are amateurs, hobbyists or professionals… or anyone who buys it for that matter!

-It’s not a standalone device like, say an iPad, it needs to be plugged into an external device like a PC, Laptop, Mac and Android phone – you then draw on the screen with the provided pen.
+It’s not a standalone device like, say an iPad, it needs to be plugged into an external device like a PC, Laptop, Mac, Tablet or Mobile – you then draw on the screen with the provided pen.
 Right, lets get started…

 The device is housed in a white box, both sides containing bright, impressive images; one side has a furry little creature looking rather surprised at a flower, whilst the other side has part of the flower imagery incorporated into a letter ‘A’ shape… the ‘A’ taken from ‘Artist’ presumably…